 The measures are calculated using an integrated data set containing HCCI's commercial data holdings and the Medicare fee-for-service data it receives as a national Qualified Entity.
 The reported measures combining data from all payer types are not weighted to reflect the distribution of insurance coverage across the U.S. population.
-All measures in this report are based on national data.
+All measures in this report are based on national data from all U.S states except Oregon.
 The definitions of each payer type is as follows:

-- Medicare FFS claims data for individuals covered by traditional Medicare fee-for-service where Medicare is the primary payer (regardless of age). - Medicare Advantage claims data for individuals aged 65 and over covered by a Medicare Advantage plan sponsored by one of HCCI's data contributors. - Employer-sponsored insurance claims data for individuals under the age of 65 who receive insurance through an employer, including both employees and their dependents (i.e., spouses and children), where the plan is sponsored by one of HCCI's data contributors.
+- Medicare FFS claims data for individuals covered by traditional Medicare fee-for-service where Medicare is the primary payer (regardless of age). - Employer-sponsored insurance claims data for individuals under the age of 65 who receive insurance through an employer, including both employees and their dependents (i.e., spouses and children), where the plan is sponsored by one of HCCI's data contributors.